1 Introduction

 In this course, we will always write out the argument names the first time we use each function.
 However, in subsequent uses they may be omitted.

-1.4.8 Tab auto-complete
+1.5.3 Tab auto-complete

 One very useful feature of R Studio is tab auto-complete for functions.
-If you write the name of the function and then press the tab key, R Studio will show you the arguments that function takes along with a brief description.
+If you write the name of the function and then press the tab key, RStudio will show you the arguments that function takes along with a brief description.
 If you press enter on the argument name it will fill in the name for you, just like auto-complete on your phone.
 This is incredibly useful when you are first learning R and you should remember to use this feature frequently.

-1.5 Objects
+1.7 Objects

 A large part of your coding will involve creating and manipulating objects.
 Objects contain stuff.
 That stuff can be numbers, words, or the result of operations and analyses.
-You assign content to an object using <-
+You assign content to an object using <- or = (we will use <- in this book).

 You’ll see that four objects now appear in the environment pane: